 While you may be eligible for funding for arts, museum or libraries-related activity (such as developing or making new work, showing or touring work, residencies or commissions), our funding can also be used towards associated work such as developing skills, marketing, organisational development and project-related overheads.

 When do I need to ask for permission to apply?

-There are some circumstances where you will need to ask our permission before you make an application.
+There are some circumstances when you will need to ask us for permission before you can make an application.
 These include: